Zakaria9375/quiz-app-angular/README.md

 > What went well ?

 I am proud of accessibility, styling, clean markup, innovative problem-solving, great ux, animation and attention to every detail.

+> What has been failed ?

+Firebase Unit testing

 > What could be improved ?